 Even though they were formed in West Berlin, there was always something of the oppressive to them, a feeling that I find resonates with the Künstlerplakate of East Germany.
 Where often times West German artists felt overwhelmed by the race toward the future, as sold to them by various consumer products advertisers, East Germans typically struggled to express themselves free of censorship by government apparatchiks.

 From the press release for the exhibit linked above: “Künstlerplakate function both as advertisements for cultural events and works of art in their own right, with most printed either by or in the presence of the artist.
 Limiting the editions to less than 100 copies, painters, sculptors, and graphic artists were, for the most part, able to bypass strict GDR censorship boards.
 While painting—with its associations of bourgeois conspicuous consumption―was discouraged by Communist officials, printmaking and graphic design―with their emphasis on reproducibility and visual communication―were encouraged.
 Artists’ posters thus provided a potent vehicle for individual expression and experimentation.“

 On both sides of the Wall, however, artists challenged the mainstays and assumptions of art, knocking down rules wherever they encountered them, then writing new ones and knocking them down as well.
-One of the posters at the exhibit linked above (the fifth one down) that really caught my eye is by Volker Baumgart.
-I liked that it throws a post-modern monkey-wrench at photography.
+In this way artists expressed themselves using otherwise limiting tools with an uncommon degree of freedom in an oppressive regime.

 Band as Performance Group